-The NRL’s 2012 premiership-winning coach Craig Bellamy is widely regarded as one of the finest coaches in the rugby league world.
+The Melbourne Storm’s Craig Bellamy, now in his 15th year at the helm of the club, is widely regarded as one of the finest coaches in the rugby league world.

 The former Canberra Raiders player chalked up 148 first-grade matches with the Green Machine before tapping into coaching in 1993.

-He masterminded Melbourne’s 23-16 victory over Parramatta in the 2009 NRL decider to add to his 2007 grand final success when his team defeated Manly 34-8 - titles later taken from the club because of salary cap issues – and again revealed his awesome coaching credentials when the Storm clinched the 2012 grand final with an emphatic and clincal display against minor premiers, the Canterbury-Bankstown Bulldogs, taking out the grand final 14-4.
+He masterminded Melbourne’s 23-16 victory over Parramatta in the 2009 NRL decider to add to his 2007 grand final success when his team defeated Manly 34-8 – titles later taken from the club because of salary cap breaches.

-It was left to Bellamy to rebuild the Storm following the salary cap dramas and the subsequent forced departure of several key players.
+Following the salary cap dramas and the subsequent forced departure of several key players, it was left to Bellamy to rebuild the Storm.

-Winning the 2012 title was a grand result for the Melbourne Storm, with Bellamy’s contribution rightly and comprehensively acknowledged by the rugby league world.
+Winning the 2012 title was a grand result for the club, with Bellamy’s contribution rightly and comprehensively acknowledged by the rugby league world.

 Once he retired from playing in 1992, Bellamy set his sights on succeeding as a coach.

 He joined the Raiders coaching staff immediately as President’s Cup coach and, after guiding the team to a premiership in 1995, was appointed the club’s strength and conditioning and reserve grade coach (1996) and first-grade assistant coach to Test great Mal Meninga (1997).

 He moved to Brisbane in 1998 as first grade assistant coach to Wayne Bennett and earned widespread acknowledgement for his contributions to the Broncos’ grand final triumphs in 1998 and 2000.